yaperos/app-nodejs-codechallenge/README.md

 # Yape Code Challenge :rocket:
 # Welcome to My Project!

 Hello!
 I'm Marlon, a passionate software engineer with over 5 years of experience.
-I've put a lot of effort into this project, but unfortunately, I couldn't finish it completely due to being unwell this week.
+I've put a lot of effort into this project, but unfortunately, I couldn't finish it completely.
 Nevertheless, I've tried my best to deliver a high-quality codebase.

 ## Project Description